MorrisMA/RTFIFO/README.md

 Corrections
 --------

-###Update 1 - 14 Mar 2015
+### Update 1 - 14 Mar 2015
 While building a simulation, found an error in the definition of the ROM that holds the microprogram.
 In the original release, ROM was defined as a wire.
-Synthesis of the module did not report any unexpected errors or warnings regardin ROM.
+Synthesis of the module did not report any unexpected errors or warnings regarding ROM.
 However, ISim would terminate with an access violation exception.
 After a bit of work to isolate the issue, the definition of ROM was changed from a wire to a reg.
 This change cleared up the ISim access violation exception.
 Resynthesizing to module yielded the same results.
 Apparently synthesis is more tolerant than ISim.

-###Update 2 - 15 Mar 2015
+### Update 2 - 15 Mar 2015
 Completed the self-checking testbench.
-Found two errors in the microprogrammed SM implementation: (1) width of the summer set to match the width of the BRAM address instead of the required width of the FIFO address; (2) used to wrong signal to create the delayed output register write strobe.
+Found two errors in the microprogrammed SM implementation: (1) width of the summer set to match the width of the BRAM address instead of the required width of the FIFO address; (2) used the wrong signal to create the delayed output register write strobe.
 Also found one error in the standard SM version, after synchronization with the microprogrammed version: the FIFO select signal had been left out of the